 Higher education in Namibia started around 1979/80.
-Prior to this, all students wishing to pursue higher education had to go to South Africa or other countries abroad.
+Prior to this, all students wishing to pursue higher education had to study abroad or through distance education.

-The Namibia University of Science and Technology has its roots in the establishment of the Academy for Tertiary Education by Act No. 13 of 1980.
+The Namibia University of Science and Technology, a public university, has its roots in the establishment of the Academy for Tertiary Education (Act No. 13 of 1980).
 Classes in Teacher Training and Secretarial Courses started on 14 January 1980.

-Five years later, another Act, No. 9 of 1985 was promulgated and, by it, the Academy consisting of a university component (the present University of Namibia ), a Technikon, and College for Out of School Training was established.
-The Technikon offered a total of 17 diploma and certificate courses in Agriculture and Nature Conservation, Personnel Management, Public Administration, Cost Accounting, Secretarial, and Communicative and Legal Training.
+The Technikon offered a total of 17 Diploma and Certificate programmes in Agriculture and Nature Conservation, Personnel Management, Public Administration, Cost Accounting, Secretarial and Communicative and Legal Training.
 The College for Out-of-School Training (COST) offered 13 certificate courses in Technical and Commerce/General areas.
 Some of the courses included pre-tertiary teacher training.

-Shortly after independence in 1990 it was resolved that the three components be collapsed into two independent higher education institutions, namely, a university and a polytechnic.
+Shortly after independence in 1990 it was resolved to restructure the three components into two independent higher education institutions, namely, a university and a polytechnic.

-Act No. 18 of 1992 that established the University of Namibia was promulgated and this left the Technikon and COST in some kind of limbo, but they were placed under the auspices of the new university until the promulgation of the Polytechnic Act.
+Act No. 18 of 1992 saw the establishment of the University of Namibia, leaving the Technikon and COST together as a stand-alone unit, however, under the auspices of the new university, until the promulgation of the Polytechnic Act.

-Two years later, with the establishment of the Polytechnic of Namibia by Act No. 33 of 1994, Technikon Namibia and the College for Out-of School Training (COST) merged to become the Polytechnic of Namibia.
-The Act provided for the gradual phasing out of vocational training courses and the granting of degrees by the Polytechnic.
+Two years later, with the establishment of the Polytechnic of Namibia (Act No. 33 of 1994), Technikon Namibia and COST merged to become the Polytechnic of Namibia.
+The Act provided for the phasing out of vocational training courses and the granting of degrees by the Polytechnic.